-TESTIMONY ON 23-S 913, AN ACT RELATING TO CRIMINAL OFFENSES - COMMERCIAL SEXUAL ACTIVITY June 1, 2023
+TESTIMONY ON 24-S 2934, RELATING TO CRIMINAL OFFENSES - COMMERCIAL SEXUAL ACTIVITY April 4, 2024

-Over the past decade, a number of research briefs have pointed to Rhode Island's lengthy period of decriminalization of indoor sex work as a case study to support the efficacy of a permanent policy structured around such decriminalization.
-In 2009, when legislation was enacted which closed this purported "loophole" in our commercial sexual activity statutes, our organization objected to its passage, noting that criminalization deprived sex workers of their autonomy and adversely impacted their safety.
+Over the past decade, a number of research briefs have pointed to Rhode Island's lengthy period of decriminalization of indoor sex work for over three decades as a case study to support the efficacy of a permanent policy structured around such decriminalization.
+In 2009, when legislation was enacted which closed this purported "loophole" in our commercial sexual activity statutes, our organization objected to its passage, noting that criminalization deprived sex workers of their autonomy, adversely impacted their safety and inappropriately punished consensual activity among adults.
 As such, we appreciate the opportunity to provide testimony in support of this bill which would decriminalize consensual commercial sexual activity in Rhode Island.

 The ACLU of RI has long opposed laws which criminalize consensual sexual activity between adults.
 Our organization takes this position for at least three key reasons.
 First, these laws have traditionally represented a direct form of discrimination against women.
-Their persistent and inevitable selective enforcement disproportionally criminalizes, and thus harms, female sex workers.
+Their persistent and inevitable selective enforcement disproportionally criminalizes, and thus harms, female sex workers, along with trans individuals.
 Second, we consider prostitution laws to be an invasion of personal privacy.
 Whether a person chooses to engage in purely private sexual activity for recreation or in exchange for something of value should be a matter of individual choice - not government interference.
 And third, because the "crime" involves consensual parties, police are left to use entrapment techniques to enforce these laws, and these techniques are dubious and troubling.
 Nothing in Rhode Island's history in enforcing prostitution laws undercuts these concerns.
 To the contrary, that history reinforces them.
 As a matter of both criminal justice and public health, then, the decriminalization of this victimless offense is the appropriate policy to enact in order to address the adverse consequences which have arisen from its implementation.